 - Combine the oats and milk in a saucepan and cook over a high heat, stirring continuously, until the mixture simmers.2 cups rolled oats, 4 cups almond milk

-- Add the nutmeg, cinnamon, carrot, apple, maple syrup and raisins.1 apple, 250 g carrot, 2 tbsp maple syrup, 2 tsp cinnamon powder, 1 tsp nutmeg powder, 4 tbsp raisins
+- Add the nutmeg, cinnamon, carrot, apple, maple syrup and raisins.1 apple, 250 g carrot, 2 tablespoon maple syrup, 2 teaspoon cinnamon powder, 1 teaspoon nutmeg powder, 4 tablespoon raisins

 - Keep over a gentle simmer and keep stirring.
 When the mix is a little runnier than you like your porridge, remove it from the heat – it will continue to cook from the residual heat so it will thicken up more in the bowl.

-- Serve and top with the walnuts, extra almond milk, raisins or even coconut yoghurt if desired.2 tbsp walnuts
+- Serve and top with the walnuts, extra almond milk, raisins or even coconut yoghurt if desired.2 tablespoon walnuts

 - Almond milk can be substituted for any other unsweetened non-dairy milk.

 - Pink lady is our favourite choice of sweet apple, but use whatever apple you like.

 - Maple syrup can be substituted for agave syrup, date syrup or another natural sweetener.